 - ¼ cup flour

-- ¼ cup grease (from under chicken after it's cooked)
+- ¼ cup chicken renderings separated fat; from under chicken after it's cooked

 - Remove any extra parts from the inside of the chicken and discard.

 - Add the onions to the slow cooker and lay chicken over them.